Llasheen-0/Customer-Churn-Prediction/README.md

 ## Results

-The best-performing model achieved an accuracy of **X%** on the test set, with key findings on customer characteristics and behaviors linked to higher churn risk.
+The best-performing model achieved an accuracy of **81%** on the test set, with key findings on customer characteristics and behaviors linked to higher churn risk.
 Specific insights include:
 - **Churn trends** among senior citizens and customers with certain service combinations.
 - **Key retention strategies** suggested based on customer attributes correlated with churn.